 Participation in this program is by invitation only.
 To participate, please fill out this interest survey, and we will be in touch with you shortly about your next steps.
 Please email [email protected] if you have any questions.

-Organisms to Ecosystems (BIOL 2010) and Molecules to Cells (BIOL 2020) are currently the only gateway courses offering Academic Recovery at for Spring 2025.
-Check back here for Fall 2025 offerings later in the semester.
+Organisms to Ecosystems (BIOL 2010) online and Calculus I (MATH 1401) in person are currently the only gateway courses offering Academic Recovery at for Spring 2026.

-For faculty, students, and advisors with questions, email UIA Fellow, Erika Larson for more information.
+For faculty, students, and advisors with questions, email UIA Fellow, Brie Mondragon for more information.

-For future registration questions or currently enrolled students, contact the Academic Recovery Graduate Assistant, Emma Ransom.
+For future registration questions or currently enrolled students, contact the Student Success team at [email protected].